krishnaaprasad1516/python_programming/README.md

 3. Sets
    Defintion :Unordered collections of unique items.
 Characterstics: No duplicate elements.
 Supports mathematical set operations ( Union , Intersection ).
 Use Cases: Membership testing , removing duplicate from a list
 4. Dictionaries
    Definition : Unordered collections of key value pairs.
-Characterstics: keys must be unique and immutable. fast lookups,insertions,and deletions.Usecases:Storing data with a unique identifier,implementing associative arrays.
+Characterstics: keys must be unique and mutable. fast lookups,insertions,and deletions.Usecases:Storing data with a unique identifier,implementing associative arrays.
 # Conclusions
 understanding these fundamental data structures is essentuial for effective programming in python.
 Each structure has its own strengths and weakness,making them suitable for different scenarios..
 # Getting Started